-The purpose of this website is to provide highway engineers with a basic knowledge of geophysics and
+The purpose of this website is to provide engineers with a basic knowledge of geophysics and nondestructive test

-nondestructive test (NDT) methods for solving specific engineering problems during geotechnical site
+(NDT) methods for solving specific engineering problems during geotechnical site investigation, construction, and

 The engineering applications section of the website presents a wide range of transportation problems and

 the state-of-practice of geophysical imaging and nondestructive test

 (NDT) methods that can be used to